GenericMappingTools/gmt/doc/rst/source/grdconvert.rst

     care to detect the format of the file being read.
 This mechanism is actually used in a automatic form when the file format is not one of those that GMT recognize.
 However, sometimes the guessing may fail and than stating *id=gd* forces a read via GDAL.
+    See :doc:`grdconvert </grdconvert>` and Section :ref:`grid-file-format`
+    of the GMT Technical Reference and Cookbook for more information.

 *outgrdfile*
     The grid file to be written.
 Append format =\ *id* code if not a